kudrom/lupulo/docs/how_to_widget.rst

     This function will render at the top of the web page a box displaying the text you pass to it as an argument.

+    If the type is "danger" it will print the stack trace in the javascript console, so only use the danger when it makes sense to know what the stack trace looks like.

     :param enum type: string describing the level of relevance of the text, it can be success, info, warning and danger.
     :param string text: text to display in the box.